How should I format videos for upload?

 After adding the video to your site, navigate to it and then click the wrench button below it to open the photo tools menu.
 Then click Replace Preview.

-Be sure to choose an image from your computer that matches the dimensions of your video.
+Be sure to choose an image in JPG format from your computer that matches the dimensions of your video.